mac-long/recipes_old/README.md

 - [ ] Add Newsletter Signup, Store Emails in Table, Cron Function on Monday's that takes the most recent 5 recipes and sends to all users in mailing list.
 - [ ] Add login/signup, favourites and comments.
 - [ ] Add filters for cuisine and meal.
+- [ ] Dynamic Metadata Image and Title.
+- [ ] Custom `loading.js`, `not-found.js` and `error.js`.
+- [ ] Split App into Components.
+- [ ] Add TypeScript types for everything.
+- [ ] Add Storybook for all components and pages.
+- [ ] Add unit tests for everything.
+- [ ] Move styles to `global.css` where possible to avoid repeat code.
+- [ ] Add Husky for commit messages, formatting and linting.
+- [ ] Add push notifications to browser for when new posts come out.
+- [ ] Think about a more modern version of a newsletter that doesn't rely on a phone number.